 - For each communication gate (RS 232/DANBUSS) there are two light-emitting diodes (LED), one for sending and one for receiving.
-The diodes are lit, when there is communication to or from the gateway. - The status of the ON/OFF inputs and relay-outputs are also indicated with light-emitting diodes.

-- There is an LED for power ON

-- There is a LED for LON-communication
+The diodes are lit, when there is communication to or from the gateway. - The status of the ON/OFF inputs and relay-outputs are also indicated with light-emitting diodes. - There is an LED for power ON - AKA 243 also has a LED for LON-communication